 From US Hwy 99 at Fresno, CA Hwy 41 runs north and west toward Yosemite’s South Entrance.
 It takes you through the towns of Oakhurst and Fish Camp and into the park near the Mariposa Grove of giant sequoias and Wawona.
 CA Hwy 41 is also your best option if you’re staying at Tenaya Lodge, which is just outside the park boundaries.

 The Yosemite Mountain Sugar Pine Railroad is also on Hwy 41.
-If you love old steam trains and want to take a ride, check the guide to the fun Yosemite train.

-Arriving from the East
+Arriving From the East

 Other mountain passes that can get you across the Sierras near Yosemite include the Sonora Pass on CA Hwy 108, Monitor Pass using CA Hwy 89, and Ebbetts Pass using CA Hwy 4.
 Snow may also close these routes in winter, but they are lower elevation and sometimes open when Tioga Pass is still snow-clogged.
 To get the current conditions of any of these routes, enter the highway number at the CalTrans website.

 Some GPS systems may try to put you on roads that are closed or impassable.
 This is particularly important to know when traveling to Yosemite, where the mountain passes are closed all winter long.
 The official Yosemite website says they don't recommend using GPS units for directions in and around the park.

 Where to Get Gasoline